-Italy populists given go ahead to govern
+Novice to lead Italian populist cabinet

 Who is Giuseppe Conte?

-Mr Conte, a professor of private law in Florence and Rome, is not an elected MP and until now has been completely unknown in politics.
+Fifty-three-year-old Mr Conte, a professor of private law in Florence and Rome, is not an elected MP and until now has been completely unknown in politics.
 Since his nomination, he has been accused of inflating his academic resume in an effort to boost his international profile.

 On a CV dating back to 2013, he said he had "perfected his legal studies" at New York University, but a spokeswoman for the institution said there was no record of him having studied there.